offbynull/learn/Biology/input/input.md

 ```

 ## Anabolism

+Metabolism can be broken down into 2 categories: anabolism (building-up) and catabolism (breaking-down).

 The process that builds up a molecule from smaller molecules is called `{bm} anabolism/(anabolic|anabolism)/i`.
 An enzyme takes in the molecules and creates bonds between them via an `{bm} endergonic reaction`s: energy is stored as bonds between the smaller molecules thereby forming the larger molecule.